Note: the data here is still being edited to check links work and to improve the visual consistency of the page

 Labour Membership Data - 1989-2012

-This will be "Total Membership" which is the number usually publicly given by the Party.
+The 1989-2012 period will be "Total Membership" which is the number usually publicly given by the Party.
+That includes arrears.

-I have added who was leader at the time the Annual Report was published as Leaders and more importantly Leadership elections can have some impact on membership sign-up.
+I have added who was leader at the time the Annual Report membership data was published as Leaders and more importantly Leadership elections can have some impact on membership sign-up.
 Another thing that impacts on membership rises has been Labour losing a General Election to the Tories and people joining Labour in the aftermath.
+Important to also note under Leadership from all wings of the party have over the years been quite prepared to not report a significant membership decline until forced to under various reporting requirements.

 Neil Kinnock era